-To develop, protect and i) enhance green а infrastructure network, which provides woodland. riparian (streams and brooks), grassland and hedgerow habitats and corridors for wildlife thus enhancing the linkages of the City to the surrounding countryside. provides accessible open green space for people in the City and on its rural fringe.

-- i) To ensure that planned development respects the landscape of Wells including, in particular, views of its heritage assets and rural context.
-In addition, to ensure that development on the edge of Wells is sensitive to its impact on both the rural landscape and the character of the historic settlement. - ii) Preserving the green spaces within the city is important, whether informal or designated play areas.
-There is national recognition that green spaces enhance well-being and are beneficial to health. - iii) Environment policies will protect and enhance existing natural space and create new wild spaces for the benefit of wildlife and people.
+To support the visitor economy with a wide i) Support new developments which promote the visitor accommodation, strong links between major economy and extend the stay time of visitorsii) Promote and encourage links between the major visitor attractions within the City.iii) Promote and encourage cultural events and festivals within the City.
+Environment enhance a green infrastructure network, which provides woodland, riparian (streams and brooks), grassland and hedgerow habitats and corridors for wildlife thus enhancing the linkages of the City to the surrounding countryside, i) To ensure that planned development respects the landscape of Wells including, in particular, views of its heritage assets and rural context.
+In addition, to ensure that development on the edge of Wells is sensitive to its impact on both the rural landscape and the character of the historic settlement. ii) Preserving the green spaces within the city is important, whether informal or designated play areas.
+There is national recognition that green spaces enhance wellbeing and are beneficial to health. iii) Environment policies will protect and enhance existing natural space and create new wild spaces for the benefit of wildlife and people.

-5. HERITAGE AND THE BUILT ENVIRONMENT
+4. HERITAGE AND THE BUILT ENVIRONMENT